-To test heating, we put each iron on its highest temperature setting and let it preheat for five minutes.
+To test the heating element, we put each iron on its highest temperature setting and let it preheat for five minutes.
 We then measured the temperature of each in various places on the soleplate, using a very accurate thermocouple — one that was certified by the National Institute of Standards and technology.
-We chose this methodology because the thermocouple is very precise, and this paints a very clear picture of which models get the hottest and if they heat uniformly (or not) across the entire soleplate.
+We chose this methodology because the thermocouple is very precise.
+This paints a very clear picture of which models get the hottest and if they heat uniformly (or not) across the entire soleplate.

 Steam irons are a potential fire hazard, but all the irons that we tested have fairly standardized safety features to mitigate this danger.
 This includes a 30-second auto-shutoff timer if an iron is left stationary when lying flat or on its side and, depending on the model, an 8-30 minute auto-off timer when the iron is left standing on its heel.
 We tested these features on all the irons we reviewed to make sure they functioned as advertised, and all the irons in this review worked perfectly in that regard.